-

 - Change: The input field

-was added instead. - Reason: The structure of the purchase invoice creation process has been improved to better handle VAT lines separately, providing more clarity and precision in the data model.
+lineswas removed from the input object typePurchaseInvoiceCreateGLDtoInput.
+The input fieldvatLinesof type[PurchaseInvoiceLineCreateGLDtoInput!]!was added instead. - Reason: The structure of the purchase invoice creation process has been improved to better handle VAT lines separately, providing more clarity and precision in the data model.

 - Solution: Update your queries and mutations by replacing references to the

-input field with the newvatLines
+linesinput field with the newvatLinesinput field.

 - Change: The input field